Teak Oil is a blend of natural oils which penetrate the wood to protect and enhance the grain, leaving an attractive natural finish.

-Apply the Teak Oil liberally to a lint-free cloth and rub into the wood following the direction of the grain.
-Leave for a few minutes and then wipe off any excess.
+Apply the Teak Oil liberally to a Lint Free Cloth and rub into the wood following the direction of the grain.
+Leave for a few minutes then wipe off any excess.
 Leave the Teak Oil to thoroughly soak in and dry for between 4-6 hours.

 Maintaining Wood with Teak Oil

 For maintenance of new or used items, simply reoiling once a year is sufficient for all year-round protection.
 Further coats can be applied to high-use areas, if required.

 The below photos have been sent into us by happy customers who have used our Teak Oil to oil and maintain their garden furniture and other items of wood.

 You can see how, with an application of Teak Oil, this has really brought out the colour of the wood.
 This garden furniture now looks beautiful and will stay that way for longer with the protective properties of Teak Oil.

 This table and chair set of garden furniture has been cleaned with our Teak Cleaner and Brightener and then treated with Teak Oil.
 It has made a huge difference to the wood!

 In this case the bench was in good condition and just needed oiling.
 Teak Oil has been applied and has really brought out the grain in the wood.
 Not only does this bench look much better, but it is now protected from weathering and staining.

 This customer has cleaned their wooden table thoroughly before applying the Teak Oil.
 If you're looking to achieve similar results, we recommend using our Teak Care Kit.

 Teak Oil applied to different wood types